 Figure 2.
-Relationship between calculated factor of safety and corresponding probability of failure, as it relates to standard of design and construction
+Relationship between calculated factor of sa relates to standard of design and construction

 While considerable work has been devoted to risk assessment, there is relatively little guidance on the acceptability of risk.
 Whitman (1984) attempted to plot the annual probability of failure against lives lost and dollars lost (in 1984 \$).
 Key findings from this analysis are reproduced in Figure 3.
-Whitman assigned bubbles to represent different activities and types of infrastructure such as civil aviation (assigned an 'acceptable' annual probability of failure of about 10-6), water facilities (at about 10-4), buildings (at between 10-5 and 10-4), foundations (at between 10-3 and 10-2), mine pit slopes (at about 10-1), and shipping (at between 10-3 and 10-2).
+Whitman assigned bubbles to represent different activities and types of infrastructure such as civil aviation (assigned an 'acceptable' annual probability of failure of about 10-6), water facilities (at about 10-4), buildings (at between 10-5 and 10-4), foundations (at between 10-3 and 10^{-2}), mine pit slopes (at about 10^{-1}), and shipping (at between 10-3 and 10-2).
 Whitman also added possibly upper bounds for 'acceptable' and 'marginally acceptable'.
-To Whitman's plot has been added the wide range for tailings facilities (from 10-4 to 1), based on the high tailings facility failure rates and consequences.
+To Whitman's plot has been added the wide range for tailings facilities (from 10^{-4} to 1), based on the high tailings facility failure rates and consequences.
 Implications for tailings facility design are given in Box 4.